MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/power-automate-desktop-installation-issues.md

 As a workaround, you can provide a Windows user account that runs the service instead of the default account.
 This account needs to be a member of the remote desktop user group and needs to have the "Logon as a service" privilege.

-You can run the installer from a command line and pass it the `/SKIPSTARTINGPOWERAUTOMATESERVICE` argument to skip starting the power automate service.
+You can run the installer from a command line and pass it the `/SKIPSTARTINGPOWERAUTOMATESERVICE` argument to skip starting the Power Automate service.

 :::image type="content" source="media/power-automate-desktop-installation-issues/skipstartingpowerautomateservice.png" alt-text="Screenshot that shows how to skip the Power Automate service from starting automatically by using a command.":::

-When the installation succeeds, run the Power Automate machine runtime app and use the **Troubleshoot** menu to change the service account.
+When the installation succeeds, run the Power Automate Machine runtime application and use the **Troubleshoot** menu to change the service account.
 For more information on changing the service account, see [Change the on-premises Service account](/power-automate/desktop-flows/troubleshoot#change-the-on-premises-service-account).

 ### Power Automate service fails to start: Verify that you have sufficient privileges to install system services